 And so it begins.
-Apprentice met master and student encountered teacher in this our first week of the 2015 spring semester.
+Apprentice met experienced maker and student encountered teacher in this our first week of the 2015 spring semester.
 Fourteen students gathered in the Johns Hopkins Archaeological Museum in Gilman Hall this Thursday afternoon and became acquainted with the project we will be undertaking this semester.
 Professor Balachandran began by outlining the exciting endeavor on which we are to embark, and then detailed the responsibilities we have as students and apprentices.
 She explained the challenges we face in our attempt to recreate the methods and techniques that the ancients used in the creation of pottery.
-With the course fully explained, she treated us to a display of some kylikes from the museum’s own collection.
+With the course fully explained, she treated us to a display of some kylikes (or cups) from the museum’s own collection.

 Our collection has a rather interesting history.
 These treasures have been in Baltimore since the late 19th century, and were sold to then Hopkins professor Arthur L. Frothingham Jr. by the German scholar and dealer, Paul Hartwig.
 In a fascinating letter dated to 1887, Frothingham exclaims, “What a wonderful place Rome is for antiquities!” and encourages university president Daniel Coit Gilman to acquire funds for two excellent bronze statues available for sale.
 While the statues were not secured for the Archaeological Museum, the vases that he mentions in his letter were.
 They were displayed at the Peabody Institute in the early 1890s and then transferred to McCoy Hall at the old Johns Hopkins campus by the early 1900s.
 A catalog prepared in the late 1890s of the vases has been lost for now, but will hopefully turn up in the university archives.
 Despite the intriguing shroud of mystery that covers the collection’s origins, its contents are exemplary specimens of the kind that our class is attempting to match.